This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 thrown_exception

-is the address of the thrown exception object (which points to the throw value, after the header — see Data Structures for the layout);tinfo
+is the address of the thrown exception object (which points to the thrown value after the header — see Data Structures for the layout);tinfo

 gives the static type of the throw argument as astd::type_info